symbol/symbol-docs/source/guides/network/supernode-enrollment.rst

       symbol-bootstrap enrolRewardProgram --useKnownRestGateways

    This sends a transaction to the Controller address, which includes the node's public key and its monitoring agent's public URL.

+   See the note regarding fees in the previous step.

    From this point, the :ref:`reward programs controller <reward-programs-controller>` on the network will monitor the node.